 If there's one thing New York City does better than most other US destinations, it's overloading the senses.

 Should you want to escape the Big Apple to unplug from the noise and disconnect from the constant activity, you only need a full tank of gas or a ride on the city’s public transportation.
-Within two hours of the city, you can find a complete change of scenery: unplug in the crisp forests, soothe your serotonin levels in the sand or get cultured in upstate museums.
+Within two hours of the city, you can find a complete change of scenery: step away from technology in the forests, soothe your serotonin levels in the sand or get cultured in upstate museums.
 Here’s our pick of the best day trips from NYC.

 Travel time: 2 hours

-Although the infamous 1969 music festival took place on a dairy farm in Bethel, NY, tie-dye is still found in Woodstock, NY, a town filled with independent art and the bounteous nature of Catskill Park.
-It's the perfect destination to get back to the great outdoors by taking a hike up Overlook Mountain and enjoying expansive vistas of red spruce, balsam fir trees and red oak.
+Although the infamous 1969 music festival took place on a dairy farm in Bethel, tie-dye is still found in Woodstock, a New York town filled with independent art and the bounteous nature of Catskill Park.
+It's the perfect destination for getting into the great outdoors by taking a hike up Overlook Mountain and enjoying expansive vistas of red spruce, balsam fir trees and red oak.

-A ban on chain stores keeps this town feeling free-spirited and Tinker Street, Woodstock’s main drag, entices travelers with unique gift stores and cafes.
-There is a plethora of restaurant choices in the town, but for an extra special breakfast, you’ll want to take a 20-minute drive to the Phoenicia Diner, an elevated restaurant known for unbelievable pancakes.
+A ban on chain stores keeps this town feeling free-spirited and Tinker St, Woodstock’s main drag, entices travelers with unique gift stores and cafes.
+The town has a plethora of restaurant choices, but for an extra special breakfast, take a 20-minute drive to Phoenicia Diner, an elevated restaurant known for its unbelievable pancakes.
 It even has its own cookbook and take-home pancake mix should you miss them when you return to NYC.

-How to get to Woodstock from New York City: It takes 2 hours by car to get to Woodstock, NY.
-Alternatively, there is a direct bus to Woodstock from Port Authority, which takes 2 hours 45 minutes.
+How to get to Woodstock from New York City: It takes two hours by car to get to Woodstock.
+Alternatively, a direct bus runs to Woodstock from Port Authority, which takes two hours and 45 minutes.

-2. Take a luxury trip to Bedford-Katonah, NY
+2. Take a luxury trip to Bedford-Katonah, New York